-No need to marry someone just to get your 1-2 meals a day, come to our school, get fed AND educated for a better future.
+No need to marry someone just to get your daily meals.
+Girls are welcome join our schools, get fed AND educated.

-We facilitate girls’ education in communities where girls tend to get less support than boys.
-We have two schools focused exclusively on girls’ education, and we have girls present in all other schools we support.
+We focus on communities where girls tend to get less support than boys.
+Several schools focus exclusively on girls education, and we make sure girls are welcome in all other schools we support.

 We feed our students daily, school days or not.

 Please, consider setting up a recurring donation.
 We rely on your continued support to see the children through to graduation.